10 Site Characterization

 - Nonaqueous phase liquids (NAPL) dissolution: PFAS entrained in NAPL in the subsurface may be associated with releases of chlorinated solvents and/or petroleum hydrocarbons.

 - Other sources: Given the widespread use of some PFAS, additional sources upgradient or within a plume may be contributing to PFAS concentrations at a site.
-Site-specific anthropogenic ambient background may be a contributing factor.
+Collecting samples to allow for evaluation of anthropogenic ambient background and/or commingling of plumes may be necessary if it is suspected that other sources are a contributing factor.

 - Atmospheric deposition: PFAS are sometimes associated with stack or other air-emission sources and may contribute to regional PFAS concentrations.